 The Early Years

-The loss of her mother inspired Cannon to no longer wait around for opportunities to present themselves.
-She wrote to her former Wellesley professors asking about job openings.
-She was hired as a junior physics teacher which allowed her, in that same year, to take graduate level astronomy courses.
-These courses made her proficient in spectroscopy (the process by which spectral colors of the stars is recorded) and photography.
-In 1895, she enrolled at Radcliffe College as a "special student" so she could study under Edward C. Pickering, director of the Harvard College Observatory.
-Harvard professors worked in conjunction with Radcliff College and would often repeat their lectures for the women at Radcliff who were studying astronomy.
-Enrolling at Radcliff also gave Cannon access to better equipment than she had at Wellesley.
+The sudden death of her mother in 1893 drove her into despair.
+She wrote in her diary three months after her mother’s death, “Am still here in my little room, surrounded by memories.”
+To escape her grief and begin a new chapter in her life, she wrote to her former Wellesley professors asking about job openings.
+Miss Cannon was hired as a junior physics teacher, which allowed her to take graduate level astronomy courses.
+These courses made her proficient in spectroscopy and photography.
+Spectroscopy was becoming a new area of research and a practical tool in the laboratory to analyze the light emitted or absorbed by a substance, giving insight into the chemical composition of the material.
+In 1895, she enrolled at Radcliffe College as a "special student" so she could study under Edward Pickering, director of the Harvard College Observatory.
+Harvard professors worked in conjunction with Radcliffe College and would often repeat their lectures for the women at Radcliffe.
+Enrolling at Radcliffe also gave Cannon access to better equipment than she had at Wellesley.

 The Harvard Computers - Origins of the Stellar Classification System